PrimaMateria/blog/primamateria-blog/content/hive/index.md

 └── flake.nix
 ```

-To keep the tutorial simple, let's say that at work we need to use package
+To simplify the tutorial, let's assume that we need to use the package "hello"
-hello.
-Implement `work.nix` as follows:
+at work.
+Implement `work.nix` in the following manner:

 ```nix
 { inputs, cell }: